 Will, born in Indianapolis, Indiana, has a Bachelor’s Degree Cum Laude in Environmental Design from Texas A&M University.
 He received his Master’s in Architecture from Arizona State University in May 2011.
 Will and his wife, Kristen, currently reside in Mesa, Arizona.

-Shepley Bulfinch Richardson & Abbott Architects, Phoenix, AZ, US, Architect
+Shepley Bulfinch Richardson & Abbott Architects, Phoenix, AZ, US, Job Captain